wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/workplace-analytics-customer-focus/includes/analyze-collaboration.md

 ## Know your priorities for customer focus

 Identifying the core business issues and defining your business questions are key to an impactful project with insights-driven data analysis.
-Refer to the business questions introduced in the interactive video to begin team conversations on which priorities to address.
+Use the business questions introduced in this unit to begin team conversations on which priorities to address.

 > [!NOTE]
 > See the Workplace Analytics Customer Focus Playbook for more detailed information on the analyses presented in this module.
 To access the playbook, use the Resource playbooks link in **Learn more**, or do the following in Workplace Analytics.